THEDEVIOUS1/CHUWI-MINIBOOK-HACKINTOSH/README.md

 - TrackPoint
 - HDMI / Type-C
 - Windows boot from OpenCore
-- TouchScreen / Stylus (Beta Support with issues: double click doesnt work well, touch won't disable with lid close but will on sleep, Voodooi2C 2.3 is currently supported only)(Please file all issues related to touch with the VoodooGoodix team)
+- TouchScreen / Stylus (Beta Support with issues: touch won't disable with lid closed in "Desktop" mode)(Please file all issues related to touch with the VoodooGoodix team)
 - Internal Wi-Fi
     - Use Heliport for OpenCore 0.6.0 or below and for all Clover bootloaders.
     - OpenCore 0.6.1 and higher now has native WiFi support with no other additional software